 The Pecan Flats Trail has the highest elevation in the park, meaning great views!
 The trail is 3.3 miles round trip and starts relatively flat until the trail crosses State Park Road 4.
 I parked next to the park entrance and connected through the Lake Trail before reaching the Pecan Flats Trail.
 The first overlook on the trail has a beautiful view of Buchanan Lake and there are interesting rock formations along the way.

 While not available at this writing, the park rents kayaks and paddle boats to traverse the lake.
 This is a great way to explore the rocky edges of the lake and find your own swimming hole.
 Whether or not you want to paddle, Inks Lake is a great spot to swim.
 Swim at the Devil’s Waterhole and get your adrenaline pumping with some cliff jumping, or swim in the more secluded pools among the Valley Spring Waterfall after a rainy season.

 Longhorn Caverns State Park was built in the 1930’s as CCC workers cleared 2.5 tons of debris out of the cave system.
 Unsurprisingly, going on a cave tour is a must do while visiting.
 The regular cave tour lasts an hour and half as a guide takes you through the cave.

 You can also go on a wild cave tour where you’ll get to shimmy through narrow nooks and see rooms only accessible by crawling.
-Currently, the wild cave tours are offered on Saturday mornings and cost $65.
+Currently, the wild cave tours are offered a few days a week and cost $100.25.
 It sounds really fun!